kubernetes-sigs/vsphere-csi-driver/docs/book/features/multi_access_filesystem_volume.md

-# vSphere CSI Driver - File Volume
+# vSphere CSI Driver - Multi-Access, Filesystem Based Volume

 The vSphere Vanilla CSI driver version 2.0 and above supports file volumes backed by vSAN File shares to be statically/dynamically created and mounted by stateful containerized applications.
 This feature allows you to reference the same shared data among multiple pods spread across different clusters making it an absolute necessity for applications that need shareability.